usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_102.md

 ## Goals

- * Some exposure to XProc 3 organization and syntax on the inside
+ * You get to look at some pipeline organization and syntax on the inside
- * Some experience with success and failure invoking XProc pipelines -- learning to die fast and well
+ * You get some experience with success and failure invoking XProc pipelines.
+An early chance to learn to die fast and well.

 ## Resources